Cleganebowl: Will It Happen In Season 8 Of ‘Game Of Thrones’?

 On Reddit, the topic was discussed in detail after Bjornsson’s response was posted there.
 While some fans saw it as evidence of Cleganebowl occurring in Season 8, others saw it as merely a way to build hype leading up to the final season of Game of Thrones.
 Some even suggested alternatives to Cleganebowl such as the Hound and the Mountain forgiving each other of their past transgressions.

-“After all the hype I hope they just punch each other before collapsing into puddles of tears as they forgive each other for everything,” said Redditor, Scottyjscizzle.
+“After all the hype I hope they just punch each other before collapsing into puddles of tears as they forgive each other for everything,” said Redditor Scottyjscizzle.

 Season 8 of Game of Thrones will air on HBO.
 As yet, no official premiere date has been made beyond 2019.
 Maisie Williams did let it slip during an interview with Metro that Season 8 will premiere in April of that year.
 However, she has since denied her speculation on this start date via her Twitter account.